Skip to content

 const cachedFunction: <number, number, never, never>(f: (a: number) => Effect.Effect<number, never, never>, eq?: Equivalence<number> | undefined) => Effect.Effect<(a: number) => Effect.Effect<number, never, never>, never, never>

-Returns a memoized version of a function with effects.
-Memoization ensures that results are stored and reused for the same inputs, reducing the need to recompute them.
+Returns a memoized version of a function with effects, reusing results for the same inputs.

 @example